 Charnwood's Canadian Cousins: Recent Geological Discoveries from Newfoundland, and How They Inform Our Knowledge of England's Oldest Fossils

 Looking back to the distant Ediacaran Period (635-541 Ma), the beginning of the Phanerozoic Eon, when enigmatic tubular and frond-shaped, mostly sessile, organisms (and trace fossils), left their marks - the precursors to the Cambrian radiation.
 Recent discoveries in Newfoundland, Canada, can show how local celebrities discovered in Charnwood Forest, Leicester, England, came to be.

 Wednesday 10th March

 Earthquakes, normal faulting, and hazard in central Italy

 Dr Zoe Mildon (UKRI Future Leaders Fellow Quake 4D project & University of Plymouth)

 Central Italy frequently has damaging earthquakes, including most recently the 2009 L’Aquila earthquake and the 2016 Amatrice earthquake sequence.
-My research uses a combination of fieldwork, modelling and cosmogenic isotope dating, to try and understand how the faults have moved in the past, how the faults interact together and ultimately what is the seismic hazard of the region.
+My research uses a combination of fieldwork, modelling and cosmogenic isotope dating, to try to understand how the faults have moved in the past, how the faults interact together, and ultimately what is the seismic hazard of the region.